alleyesonme21/pizza_palor/README.md

 * Example Input: User selects small size pizza with zero toppings
 * Example Output: $10

-_The program calculates the price of a plain medium pizza with zero toppings as_
-* Example Input: User selects medium size pizza with zero toppings
-* Example Output: $12

-_The program calculates the price of a plain large pizza with zero toppings as_
-* Example Input: User selects large size pizza with zero toppings
-* Example Output: $15

 _The program calculates the price of the pizza based on size and then charges $1 per every topping_
 * Example Input: User selects small size pizza with 3 toppings
 * Example Calculation: $10 + ($1 * 3)
 * Example Output: $13

-_The program calculates the price of the pizza based on size and then charges $1 per every topping_
-* Example Input: User selects medium size pizza with 4 toppings
-* Example Calculation: $12 + ($1 * 4)
-* Example Output: $16

-_The program calculates the total price of the pizza based on size and then charges $1 per every topping_
-* Example Input: User selects large size pizza with 1 topping
-* Example Calculation: $15 + ($1 * 1)
-* Example Output: $16

 ## Support and contact details
 Contact info: Email: duverseaujohnny21@gmail.com